taxfyle/FxKit/docs/introduction.md

-# Introduction

-Welcome to the FxKit documentation!

-## What is FxKit
+# What is FxKit

-FxKit is a library for C# to enable functional programming using common data types like `Result`, `Option` and `Validation`.
+FxKit is a library for C# to enable functional programming and railway-oriented programming using common data types like `Result`, `Option`, and `Validation`.

-Also includes source generators for generating union types, and much more.
+FxKit also includes source generators for generating union types, exhaustive `Match` functions, `Func<>`-friendly constructors, and much more.

 ## Main features